pair-supitsara/pair-supitsara/README.md

 I enjoy working with technologies such as **JavaScript, HTML, CSS, Node.js, MsSQL**.

 ___
-Currently, I am expanding my skill set by learning **React.js** and other related technologies.
+Currently, I am expanding my skillset by learning **React.js** and other related technologies.
 I am excited to share my projects.
 ___